Hartyplaza/Survey-of-Consumer-Finances-SCF-/README.md

    ## Results

-The K-Means clustering identified several distinct household segments within the group of individuals that have been turned down for credit or feared being denied credit.
+The K-Means clustering identified several distinct household segments within the group of households that have been turned down for credit or feared being denied credit.
 The interactive Dash application allows users to explore these segments in detail.

 ### Contributing